-There is a Sundial etched on another part of rock and can be seen from the top-story of Vivekananda temple.
+There is a Sundial etched on another part of the rock which can be seen from the top story of the Vivekananda temple.
 Due to rain, we could not spend much time here but it said something about Uttarayan calculation.

 Vivekananda Mandapam & Kendra

 A temple in grey and red dedicated to Swami Vivekananda is called Vivekananda Mandapam.
 It was built in 1970 to commemorate the enlightenment of Swami Vivekananda here.
 He visited Kanyakumari in 1892 before his famous Chicago trip.
 The architecture of Vivekananda mandapam has elements from Ramakrishna Math in Belur.
 The entrance has a hint of Chola style and the windows have a Buddhist motif of chaityas.
 A saffron flag with Om on it flutters on top.
 Inside the Mandapam is a life-size bronze statue of Swami Vivekananda in his typical standing posture.
 You need to take a flight of steps to reach the temple.

 Do you know the Vivekananda Rock Memorial was publicly funded by the citizens of India?